LeonHellqvist/LeonHellqvist/README.md

 ## 👋 Hi, I'm @LeonHellqvist

 ### About Me
-- I'm a student from Sweden 🇸🇪
+- I'm a student and freelance developer from Sweden 🇸🇪

 - I'm fluent in both English and Swedish